Have you ever wondered how women's underwear came to be? Aren’t you a bit curious about what undergarments women wore centuries ago?

 The history of wearing undergarments for women is quite interesting.
 It started from wearing nothing underneath to tying a loin-cloth (popular in Imperial Rome and ancient Egypt) under outer garments.
 By the Middle Ages, women underwear was mainly a long loose garment called a shift, but no pants were worn under these.

-It is believed that women did not wear underpants or what we know as drawers until the late 18th century.
+It is said that women did not wear underpants or what we know as drawers until the late 18th century.
 Not much is known about earlier bust supports.
 There are however finding that as early as the 14th to the 15th century, 'breast bags' evolved, quite crude at the time - two cloth bags sewed into shirts and tightened with a band.

 By the 16th century, some women began to wear open drawers tied to the waist with strings.
 Wireframes made with whalebone called a farthingale, became an item of clothing that served as an undergarment.
 These were worn majorly by upper-class elite women who had broken the barrier of social standards.